 What is a Multimedia Animator?

-Multimedia artists and animators create animation and visual effects for television, movies, video games, and other media.
+A multimedia animator creates animation and visual effects for television, movies, video games, and other media.
 They create two- and three-dimensional models and animation.
 Although most multimedia artists are self-employed, some work directly for the motion picture and video industry.
-They often work long hours, especially when deadlines are approaching.
+They often work long hours, especially when facing deadlines.

 What does a Multimedia Animator do?

 - Create graphics and animation using computer programs and illustration

 - Work with a team of animators and artists to create a movie, game, or visual effect

 - Research upcoming projects to help create a realistic design or animation

 - Develop storyboards that map out key scenes in the animation